 HSE stands for high school equivalency.
 The GED is one type of HSE credential.
-High school equivalency credentials are earned by taking one of the three high school equivalency tests in the united states: GED, HiSET, and TASC.
+High school equivalency credentials are earned by taking one of the two high school equivalency tests in the united states: GED or HiSET.
 All three are functionally the same.
 None is better than the other.
 Check with your state to find out which is available where you live.

 No name, No title